Skip to content

 Operation Semantics

-remove Remove the resource ID(s) from the list / delete the Work Master
+DELETE Remove the resource ID(s) from the list / delete the Work Master / remove the config value

 Prerequisite Relationship